-Insurance premiums have been paid to insure each of the Directors and officers of the Group, against any costs and expenses incurred by them in defending any legal proceeding arising out of their conduct while acting in their capacity as an officer of the Group.
+Insurance premiums have been paid to insure each of the Directors and officers of Australian Mutual Bank, against any costs and expenses incurred by them in defending any legal proceeding arising out of their conduct while acting in their capacity as an officer of Australian Mutual Bank.
 In accordance with normal commercial practice disclosure of the premium amount and the nature of the insured liabilities is prohibited by a confidentiality clause in the contract.

-No insurance cover has been provided for the benefit of the auditors of the Group.
+No insurance cover has been provided for the benefit of the auditors of Australian Mutual Bank.

-Financial Performance Disclosures Principal Activities
+Financial Performance Disclosures

+Principal Activities

-The principal activities of the Group during the year were the provision of retail financial services to members in the form of taking deposits and giving financial accommodation as prescribed by the Constitution.
+The principal activities of Australian Mutual Bank during the year were the provision of retail financial services to members in the form of taking deposits and giving financial accommodation as prescribed by the Constitution.